GBS, MD W Ont, MPH Harv, MD HK, FHKCCM, FHKAM (Community Medicine), Hon FHKCFP, FCFP, FFPH, FRCP Edin, JP

 Division of Community Medicine and Public Health Practice

-Gabriel Leung became the fortieth Dean of the Li Ka Shing Faculty of Medicine in August 2013.
-Leung, a clinician and a respected public health authority, concurrently holds the Chair of Public Health Medicine.
-Previously he was Professor and Head of Community Medicine and served as Hong Kong’s first Under Secretary for Food and Health and fifth Director of the Chief Executive's Office in government.
+Gabriel Leung is the fortieth Dean of Medicine (2013-), inaugural Helen and Francis Zimmern Professor in Population Health and holds the Chair of Public Health Medicine at the University of Hong Kong (HKU).
+He was the last Head of Community Medicine (2012-3) at the University as well as Hong Kong's first Under Secretary for Food and Health (2008-11) and fifth Director of the Chief Executive's Office (2011-2) in government.

-Within the broad scope of public health medicine, his major interests revolve around topics that 1) have major population health impact locally, 2) where Hong Kong is a reliable and unique epidemiologic sentinel for mainland China, or 3) where Hong Kong is particularly endowed and best placed to address the fundamental science at hand.
-As such his research crosses the traditional boundaries of individual disciplines or fields of enquiry.
+A specialist in public health medicine, Leung's interdisciplinary work revolves around topics that have major population health impact locally, where Hong Kong is a reliable and unique epidemiologic sentinel for mainland China and the Chinese diaspora, or where the it is best placed to address the fundamental science at hand globally.

 Yu H, Wu JT, Cowling BJ, Liao Q, Fang VJ, Zhou S, Wu P, Zhou H, Lau EHY, Guo D, Ni MY, Peng Z, Feng L, Luo H, Jiang H, Li Q, Feng Z, Wang Y, Yang W, Leung GM.
 Effect of closure of live poultry markets on poultry-to-person transmission of avian influenza A H7N9 virus: an ecology study.
 Lancet.
 2014;383:541-8.